 For accommodation that’s perfect for families there are some great places that won’t cost the world, but still have sizeable rooms to fit everyone in; these usually come with amenities like swimming pools as well.
 You could even get yourself a self-catering apartment and truly feel like a local in the city (and rustle up some packed lunches, too).

-If you want a schedule of things to do for kids in Toronto you can hit up the very handy website Help!
-We’ve Got Kids.
+If you want a list of things to do for kids in Toronto, see this article.

 As far as safety goes, don’t worry: you’ll be completely safe in the city.
 Just remember to wrap up warm in cold winter weather and stay hydrated during the sweltering summer.